Hekski/u06-Recipe-app-frontend/README.md

   - Deployment
   - Numbers button on frontpage is not working
   - This readMe and documentation
+  - Recipies can now be stored multiple times in the same list
+  - Changing lists
   - Probably other stuff...

 ## Getting started